Everything has a lifecycle

 Simply put, things (as well as people) initiate, mature, and ultimately become obsolete and get recycled.
 All lifecycles exist within a specific and dynamic context between system development (maturity increase from concept to industrialization) and system stability (mature operations, performance continuous improvement and maintenance).

 A definition of lifecycle refers to the series of changes that a product, process, activity, etc. goes through during existence or usage.
-In an industry, commercial product or service context, this concens 'things' or systems which evolve over time, require to be managed, are experienced by people, and contribute to creating value as part of sustainable closed-loops.
+In an industry, commercial product or service context, this concerns 'things', data or systems which mature over time, require to be managed, are experienced by people, and contribute to creating value as part of sustainable closed-loops.

 Managing the lifecycle of things